 The heavenly Father’s plan to care for His children’s needs is within the family of God.
 This necessitates staying connected to the body of Christ because He lives, works, and moves within His body.
 So here is a question: When we say that we must be connected to a local body of believers,

 do we mean attending a once or twice a week gathering?
-Although that is what I have always been taught, I, now, know better.
+Although that is what I have always been taught, I now, know better.

 Phase 3: